Automattic/wp-calypso/client/lib/analytics/docs/page-views.md

 Analytics: Page Views
 =====================

-Page views should be recorded every time the main content body completely changes.
+We should record Page views every time the main content body completely changes.
 This includes both when the browser is refreshed and any time the URL is updated via the browser history API.

 These tools will automatically record page views to both Google Analytics and Tracks.
-The preferred one is the **`PageViewTracker`** component which is aware of the selected site and, if the current URL contains a site fragment, it will delay the page view recording until the selected site is set or updated.
+The preferred tool is the **`PageViewTracker`** component which is aware of the selected site and, if the current URL contains a site fragment, it will delay the recording of the page view until the selected site is set or updated.

 ## Usage